 While it’s true that midlife weight gain is something to be more conscious of after age fifty, there are small changes we can make that can help in the battle.
 Sometimes the biggest challenge can be coming to grips with the fact that we are not the age of our kids and we just can’t get away with the food choices that they make.
 (Insert eye-rolling emoji HERE.)
 How do you fight the midlife weight gain battle?
 Leave me a comment and give me some inspiration!
 We’re in it together, friends.

 P. S. If you’re like me (um, fairly shallow, that is), cute workout wear can help keep you motivated to move.
 Right now, I am obsessed with this reversible Zella workout tee from Nordstrom.
-It comes in multiple colors and it is the softest workout tee I have every owned.
-It’s super flattering and I wear it for errands, as well as to work out.
-Truth be told, I have even worn it to bed because it is so comfy!
+You can wear it frontward or backward!
+It’s super flattering either way and I’ve worn it for errands, as well as to work out.
+Truth be told, I’ve even worn it to bed because it is so comfy!
 As always, free shipping and returns from Nordstrom.